luci/luci-py/appengine/isolate/doc/Design.md

 ## Security Considerations

 Isolate Server require a valid GAIA account to access the content.
-An IP whitelist table is also available.
+An IP allowlist table is also available.

 ## Testing Plan